ABOUT THE BELGIAN SOCIETY FOR PARASITOLOGY AND PROTISTOLOGY

 Ceremony

-The prize-giving ceremony will take place during the annual Spring Meeting of the Netherlands Society for Parasitology on Thursday June 1st 2023.
-Candidates should be prepared to attend this meeting in order to accept the prize and to give a presentation on the award-winning research.
+The prize-giving ceremony will take place in November 2023 during the Fall Meeting of the Netherlands Society for Parasitology.
+Candidates should be prepared to attend this meeting in order to accept the prize and give a presentation on the award-winning research.

 Entries / Submission

 The Boehringer Ingelheim Award will be presented to a researcher in the field of veterinary or medical parasitology.
-Candidates from the Benelux who think they might qualify for the Boehringer Ingelheim Award, and those who want to recommend a prospective candidate are invited to inform the committee.
-This recommendation (by email only) should be accompanied with full information and documentation on the research and other activities of the candidate.
+Candidates from the Benelux who think they might qualify for the Boehringer Ingelheim Award, and those who want to recommend a prospective candidate are invited to write before October 31st 2023 to Lodewijk Tielens.
+This recommendation (by email only and in one single PDF file) should be accompanied with full information and documentation on the research and other activities of the candidate.

 Send proposals to: